vedph/gve-doc/export/export-tei.md

 </app>
 ```

-Of course, this is a simplified rendition to keep the example readable; so we just added a `@n` attribute with the version tag to each `mod`, and a `@source` attribute linking to the corresponding operation.
+Note that this is a simplified rendition to keep the example readable; so we just added a `@n` attribute with the version tag to each `mod`, and a `@source` attribute linking to the corresponding operation.
 We could easily add much more data, and even think about rendering more features.

 So, we got to the end of our pipeline: starting from a GVE snapshot, we ended up with a TEI document fragment which can be easily augmented by adding new filters in stage 4 (e.g. to wrap this result into a full TEI document template, add more metadata to the header, etc.).
 All the components along the pipeline have access to the rendering context, which keeps a shared state and allows to get data directly from the GVE model itself, and to a logging system, which provides diagnostic details about each rendition stage.